mdlacasse/Owl/README.md

 due to the use of the many additional binary variables required by the formulation.
 Future Medicare and IRMAA values are simple projections of current values with the assumed inflation rates.

+Owl has a basic social security calculator that determines the actual benefits based on the individual's primary insurance amount (PIA), full retirement age (FRA), and claiming age.
+Both spousal's benefits and survivor's benefits are calculated for non-complex cases.

 ### Limitations
 Owl is work in progress.
 At the current time:
 - Only the US federal income tax is considered (and minimized through the optimization algorithm).
 Head of household filing status has not been added but can easily be.
 - Required minimum distributions are calculated, but tables for spouses more than 10 years apart are not included.
 These cases are detected and will generate an error message.
-- Social security rule for surviving spouse assumes that benefits were taken at full retirement age.
 - Current version has no optimization of asset allocations between individuals and/or types of savings accounts.
 If there is interest, that could be added in the future.
 - In the current implementation, social securiy is always taxed at 85%, assuming that your taxable income will be larger than 34 k$ (single) or 44 k$ (married filing jointly).